pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 .. note::

-   - Discontinuities in the surface gradient (e.g. at ice margins) may cause oscillations in the computed precipitation field probably due to the Gibbs phenomenon.
+   - Discontinuities in the surface gradient (e.g. at ice margins) may cause oscillations in the computed precipitation field (probably due to the Gibbs phenomenon).
 To address this our implementation includes the ability to smooth the surface topography using a Gaussian filter.
 Set :config:`atmosphere.orographic_precipitation.smoothing_standard_deviation` to a